NimsaraPeiris/Team-Imprez_digital-land-registry/Backend/README.md

     ```sh
     python -m pip install -r requirements.txt
     ```
 3. Database configuration: the backend defaults to `sqlite+aiosqlite:///./db.sqlite3` for local development.
-To use Postgres in production, see `database.md` for instructions.
+    ```sh
+    # No action required — SQLite is used by default for local development
+    ```